-Cementir Holding intends to adopt a competitive remuneration system that better guarantees compliance with the delicate balance between strategic objectives and the recognition of the merits of Group employees.
-By utilising short and medium/long-term variable pay components, the Policy is designed to facilitate the alignment of staff interests with the pursuit of the priority objective - creation of value - and the fulfilment of financial targets.
+Cementir Holding intends to adopt a competitive remuneration system that better guarantees compliance with the delicate balance between strategic objectives and the recognition of the merits of Group employees. with short and medium/long-term variable pay components, the Policy is designed to facilitate the alignment of employees' interests with the pursuit of the priority objective - creation of value - and the achievement of financial targets.
 This objective is pursued also by linking a significant part of remuneration to the achievement of set performance targets, by means of both the short-term incentive scheme (STI) and the long-term incentive scheme (LTI).
-The LTI is applied to certain selected employees only.
+The LTI concerns selected employees only.

-The Remuneration Policy is made available on the Company's website (www.cementirholding.com) upon approval by the Shareholders' Meeting and during the period of its applicability in compliance to Art.
+The Remuneration Policy is made available on the Company's website (www.cementirholding.com) upon approval by the General Meeting and during the period of its applicability in compliance to Art.
 2:135a paragraph 7 DCC.